-HMH Set To Open A New Hotel In Makkah And Signs Two Key Agreements At Arabian Travel Market 2025
+HMH set to open a new hotel in Makkah and signs two key agreements at Arabian Travel Market 2025

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-HMH Set To Open A New Hotel In Makkah And Signs Two Key Agreements At Arabian Travel Market 2025
+HMH set to open a new hotel in Makkah and signs two key agreements at Arabian Travel Market 2025

-(MENAFN- Mid-East Info) Hospitality Management Holdings (HMH), a leading hospitality group in the MENA region, is entering a significant phase of regional expansion with the upcoming opening of the Corp Makkah Al Naseem Hotel and two strategic agreements signed at Arabian Travel Market (ATM) 2025.
+(MENAFN- Global Advertising) Hospitality Management Holdings (HMH), a leading hospitality group in the MENA region, is entering a significant phase of regional expansion with the upcoming opening of the Corp Makkah Al Naseem Hotel and two strategic agreements signed at Arabian Travel Market (ATM) 2025.
 These developments highlight the company's commitment to elevating hospitality standards while supporting Vision 2030 across Saudi Arabia and the Gulf region.

 Legal Disclaimer: